By Steve & Tamami Laser

 A lightweight and detachable soft-top called a “roll-top” was adopted to help reduce weight.
 The driver’s seating posture, hip point and the location of the accelerator and brake pedals are optimized to realize a driving position that gives the driver a feeling of driving a go-kart.

 S660 information applies to models sold in Japan.
-Features, prices and specifications are subject to change without notice.
+Features and specifications are subject to change without notice.

-News source and photos (except as noted) from Honda Motor Co.
+News source and photos courtesy of Honda Motor Co.
 Ltd.